-The Chief Local Government Auditor, Mr John Buchanan, today published his report on Absenteeism in Northern Ireland councils.
+The Chief Local Government Auditor, Mr John Buchanan, today published his 2006-07 report on absenteeism in Northern Ireland councils.
 The report examines the relative position of absenteeism within Northern Ireland councils and considers absenteeism for the sector as a whole when compared with other employment sectors.

-In 2005-06, Northern Ireland councils employed over 9,000 staff at a cost of £229 million.
-Staff costs account for approximately 40 per cent of all council’s expenditure.
-All councils have the same legislative powers, and although each council has discretion to place a different emphasis on the services delivered.
-Local Government services include:
+In 2006-07, Northern Ireland councils employed over 9,300 staff at a cost of £249 million.
+Staff costs account for more than 40 per cent of councils’ expenditure.
+All councils have the same legislative powers, although each council has discretion to place a different emphasis on the services delivered.
+Local government services include:

 - The provision and management of recreational, social, community and cultural facilities